timxuti/Integrated-Joint-Actuator/README.md

 ## V5 (Current): Complete Redesign (07/22/25 - Current)
 This is a complete redesign of everything.
 This iteration features a reduction of 23:1, removed the ring post bearings for dowel pins, added a pair of 6710-2RS bearings for output shaft support, improved file structures, etcetcetc.
 TLDR this version should be actually not trash.
 ![IMG_0877](https://github.com/user-attachments/assets/01ec9199-839e-4878-a55a-4a04bc7202f9)
+Endurance tested for an hour of continuous operatopn, will test torque and holding endurance tomorrow.
 ### Fixes:
 - Cycloidal disk fracturing
 - Redesigned the gearbox assembly completely, removing print quality issues with the outer wall